-In some ways, your TDIU claim brings new issues into your claim.
+In some ways, your TDIU claim brings new issues to your claim.
 Not only are you seeking compensation for your service-connected disability, but you are linking that disability to your inability to work.
 Your inability to work and keep a job can affect your mental health as well as your ability to pay your bills.
-We take that into consideration and try to convince the VA about the holistic impact of all of your ratings.
+We will take that into consideration and try to convince the VA about the holistic impact of all of your ratings.

 My PTSD Makes it Impossible to Work

 Yes, the effects of PTSD can affect your work in many ways.
 There are direct effects like difficulty dealing with co-workers and conflict, to the indirect issues that insomnia or depression might cause.
-Missing work due to anxiety or depression are a factor in presenting PTSD in a TDIU claim.
+Missing work due to anxiety or depression is a factor in presenting PTSD in a TDIU claim.
 If you can’t keep a job because you keep falling asleep at work because your PTSD keeps you up all night, you can use PTSD in your TDIU claim too.
 Just like a busted hip can have a secondary effect on your knees and feet, PTSD can have a secondary effect on a lot of work issues.

 Here are some articles that talk about PTSD and your VA Disability claims.